lyushenhuan/lyushenhuan/content/home/service.md

 - IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
 - ACM Transactions on Knowledge Discovery from Data (TKDD)
 - Machine Learning (MLJ)
+- Research
+- Chinese Journal of Electronics (CJE)
+- 软件学报 (Journal of Software, JOS)